10 Important Habits For Thick, Luscious Hair

 2. Look after your scalp

 Having a healthy scalp is essential to having healthy hair, and the key to that is through the shampoo you use.
-Our very own Stem Cell Shampoo & Conditioner looks after your scalp and nourishes any damaged or dying hair follicles, and a healthy scalp means healthy hair.
+Our very own Stem Cell Shampoo & Conditioner look after your scalp and nourishes any damaged or dying hair follicles, and a healthy scalp means healthy hair.
 It uses Stem Cell technology to help rewind hair thinning and make your hair follicles stronger.
 And if you’re suffering from dandruff, this simply means your scalp is reacting to a natural yeast on your skin.
 To read more about how to deal with dandruff have a read of our previous blog!

 3. Finish with a cold blast

 Once you’ve finished washing your hair in lukewarm water (avoid hot showers as it will dry your hair out), finish off your shower with a blast of cold water.
 It won't be enjoyable, but this rinse will help close the hair cuticle and give your strands a smoother and shinier look.
-And plus, if you have dyed hair, it’ll seal in your hair colour too!
+And plus, if you have dyed hair, it’ll seal in your hair color too!

 4. Dry your hair with a t-shirt